What Is Drunkorexia?

 Long-Term Risks Of Drunkorexia

 Drinking in lieu of eating may carry several health risks, both immediately and long-term.
-Drinking on an empty stomach affects the body differently causing different reactions than those that occur for a person who drinks after eating.
+Drinking on an empty stomach affects the body differently, causing different reactions than those that occur for a person who drinks after eating.

 Long-term risks of drunkorexia may include:

-• physical injury, faulty decisions, or changed behavior: the more often a person drinks, the more they are at risk of engaging in risky behavior, bad sexual decisions, and having poor judgment
+• physical injury, faulty decisions, or changed behavior: the more often a person drinks, the more they are at risk of engaging in risky behavior, making bad sexual decisions, and having poor judgment

 • nutrient deficiencies: the body needs more nutrients than usual to metabolize alcohol.
 Starving the body of nutrients before drinking results in a deficit that can be harmful in the long run